alfred-nutile-inc/laravel-feature-flag/readme.md

 }
 ~~~

-You can see more about that class here `vendor/jowy/feature/src/Feature/Feature.php`

 Remember you needed to put this into the database, so it is on or off.
 You might not have a UI, maybe this is a microservice for example, so just migrate the state into the database for example

 ~~~